rantahar/introduction-to-mpi/_episodes/10-testing_parallel.md

 > but in a longer set of tests, this can save a lot of coding
 > and allows you to change all of the tests at once.
 >
-{: .callout .foldable}
+{: .prereq .foldable}

-You will notice that most test cnsist of three parts.
+You will notice that most test consist of three parts.
 First they set up the inputs and the environment to mock how the function might be called in the actual program.
 They then run the function and finally do a set of checks on the output